H. Rap Brown: 1970 and later life

 Brown disappeared for 18 months.
 He was posted on the Federal Bureau of Investigation's Ten Most Wanted List.
-He was arrested after a reported shootout with officers in New York City following an alleged attempted robbery of a bar there.
+He was arrested after a reported shootout with officers in New York City following an attempted robbery of a bar there.
 He was convicted of robbery and served five years (1971–76) in Attica Prison in western New York state.
 While in prison, Brown converted to Islam.
 He formally changed his name from Hubert Gerold Brown to Jamil Abdullah al-Amin.

 After his release, he moved to Atlanta, Georgia, where he opened a grocery store.
 He became an imam, a Muslim spiritual leader, in the National Ummah, one of the nation's largest black Muslim groups.
 He also was a community activist in Atlanta's West End neighborhood.
 He preached against drugs and gambling.
-It has since been suggested that al-Amin changed his life again when he became affiliated with the "Dar ul-Islam Movement".
+It has since been suggested that al-Amin changed his life again when he became affiliated with the Dar ul-Islam Movement.